kweeuhree/sba-307/readme.md

 <br><br>
 Alignment of elements is achieved through flexbox only.
 <br><br>
-Three elements are animated: top advertisement, 'Chat Now' image, and shopping cart.
+Three elements are animated: top advertisement, 'Chat Now' image, and shopping cart.<br>
 The top advertisement is appearing on the left, moves horizontally across viewport and disappears on the right.
 The effect is achieved via moving the animated element with <code>transform:translateX()</code>.<br>
 'Chat Now' image moves on hover of its parent div, which is 'Accessibility' navigation tag inside top navigation bar.<code>translateX()</code>, <code>translateY</code>, and <code>rotateY</code> are used in the animation.<br>
 The shopping cart is animated once with <code>transform: rotate()</code>.<br>